DkrDante/pacmanbet/README.md

 Contributions to this project are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue on the GitHub repository.

 ## Credits
-This Pacman game was created by [Your Name] as a project for learning purposes.
+This Pacman game was created by dkrdante as a project for learning purposes.
 It is inspired by the original Pacman game developed by Namco.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute the code for personal or commercial use.

----

-Feel free to customize this readme according to your project specifics, adding more details or instructions as needed.
 Happy gaming!